 · Problem-solving skills

 Some consider it their calling and commit themselves wholeheartedly to this profession to rise to the stature of a professor.
-Not everybody grows to become a professor, but even starting your career as a lecturer or an assistant professor is certainly a great achievement.
+We have discussed how to become a professor in detail here and will be looking at various similar topics in the coming blogs.
+Stay tuned.